spiral/docs/orm/scaffolding.md

 You can specify default values and relations to other records at this step.

+> Use command option `-s` to automatically generate repository class.

 ## Update Schema
 Now, we have to tell ORM to register our class in schemas, we can do it using `orm:schema` command or `update` command: